DerThorsten/page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Thorsten Beier is a Scientific Software Developer at QuantStack.
-He got his PhD at the University of Heidelberg (Germany) on Multicut Algorithms for Neurite Segmentation.
+I am Thorsten Beier, a Scientific Software Developer at QuantStack.
+I got his PhD at the University of Heidelberg (Germany) on Multicut Algorithms for Neurite Segmentation.

-Thorsten is contributed to various open source projects for image processing and discrete optimization.
-He is coauthor of OpenGM2, a library for inference in discrete graphical models, author of Nifty, a library for graph based image processing and contributor to VIGRA, a generic image processing library.
+I contributed to various open source projects for image processing and discrete optimization.
+I am coauthor of OpenGM2, a library for inference in discrete graphical models, author of Nifty, a library for graph based image processing and contributor to VIGRA, a generic image processing library.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->